mehmoodulhaq570/Datalyzer/README.md

-# Datalyzer
+# Smart Datalyzer

-Datalyzer is a toolkit for data analysis, visualization, and automated reporting.
+Smart Datalyzer is a toolkit for data analysis, visualization, and automated reporting.

 ## Features